-He'd get to the big leagues in 2016, and he's been a regular member of an elite Cleveland rotation over the past two years, putting up a 2.98 ERA in 60 games since 2017.
+He'd get to the big leagues in 2016, and he's been a regular member of an elite Cleveland rotation over the past three years, putting up a 2.96 ERA in 80 games since 2017.

 July 31, 2012: Kyle Hendricks (and Christian Villanueva) from Rangers to Cubs for Ryan Dempster